 The Museum of Modern Art, where she worked between 1973 and 2013.

-For purchase of video for home viewing, through Video Data Bank in Chicago, listed below.
+For purchase of video for home or public viewing, contact Video Data Bank in Chicago, in the link listed below.